-Wellways has designed and delivered three innovative housing and homelessness programs; The Way Home, Pathways to Home and Doorway.
+Wellways has co-designed and delivered multiple, innovative housing and homelessness programs; Pathways to Home and Doorway.
 These programs work within a Housing First framework, which entrenches housing as a human right and as the priority for people experiencing homelessness or housing risk.
 Doorway and Pathways to Home are currently running in Victoria.

-Wellways also delivers Homeless Outreach Mental Health Support (HOMHS) program for young people between the ages of 15–25 years who may be facing homelessness because they are experiencing mental health issues, located in the Barwon region of Victoria.
+Wellways also delivers Homeless Outreach Mental Health Support (HOMHS) program for young people who may be facing homelessness because they are experiencing mental health issues and is delivered in the Barwon region of Victoria.
 The Housing and Accommodation Support Initiative (HASI) delivers community-based psycho-social supports for people experiencing mental ill health and is delivered by Wellways across NSW.
-Both of these programs assist individuals to work on their personal recovery and develop skills for sustaining a home in their community of your choice.
+Both of these programs assist individuals to work on their personal recovery and develop skills for sustaining a home in their community of choice.

 Sustainable Tenancies Services

-Doorway is a housing and recovery program that supports people experiencing mental health issues who are homeless, or at risk of homelessness, to secure and sustain a safe and affordable home using the private rental market.
+Doorway is a high-fidelity Housing First program that supports people who are affected by mental health issues, and are homeless or at risk of homelessness, to secure and sustain a safe and affordable home using the private rental market.

 Pathways to Home

-The Pathways to Home program engages with people experiencing rough sleeping by supporting them to connect with their community and connect them in with the services they need.
+The Pathways to Home program engages with people experiencing rough sleeping by supporting them to connect with their community and with the services they need.

 Support for the individual